 Complete a Free Application form now

 A Medical Lien Will Impact the Proceeds from Your Settlement

-Keep in mind that in addition to paying off a medical lien, there are several other things that will be deducted from your settlement before you receive any proceeds.
+Keep in mind that in addition to paying off a medical lien, several other things will be deducted from your settlement before receiving any proceeds.
 These include:

 - Your lawyer’s legal fees

 - Repayment of legal funding, if you received any previously